 Looking now at the free-body diagram for the horse (figure 4.2), the sums of the horizontal and vertical forces acting on the horse are:

 It should be noted that in this case the relationship between the frictional forces and the normal forces is undetermined, because the friction is static.
-Replacing the value of the tension T already obtained, the mass of the horse and the acceleration of gravity, we get the following system:
+Replacing the value of the tension already obtained, the mass of the horse and the acceleration of gravity, we get the following system:

-The values of F s1 and F s2 can not be determined without additional information; it would be necessary to know the relation between the pressures that the horse is exerting on each foot, resulting from the action of different muscles on different joints.
+The values of and can not be determined without additional information; it would be necessary to know the relation between the pressures that the horse is exerting on each foot, resulting from the action of different muscles on different joints.
 Since we are regarding the horse as a single rigid body, it is only possible for us to find the sum of those two forces.

 The coefficient of static friction between the horseshoes and the road allows us to determine whether it is feasible for the horse to drag that stone, which is heavier than its own weight.
 The maximum static frictional force between the horseshoes and the floor is:

-Since the sum of the two frictional forces F c1 and F c2 is less than this value, it is then possible for the horse to drag the stone.
+Since the sum of the two frictional forces and is less than this value, it is then possible for the horse to drag the stone.
 The horse could even drag a stone a bit heavier, but if the mass of the stone was bigger than a maximum value, the horseshoes would start to slip and the horse would not be able to drag the stone.

 Most of the motions analyzed in this book are rigid body motions within fluids.
 In the example of the horse dragging a stone, the two bodies are moving into the air, which is a fluid.
 The air exerts a force of resistance, which is always opposite to the direction of motion.